Sukabumi: Tjikole becomes Soekaboemi

 After the Dutch East Indies were under the rule of the British in 1811, vast lands in the Tjikole area were bought by Stamford Raffles, the Governor-General of the Dutch East Indies at that time, via an auction held in Batavia.
 The name Soekaboemi was first used on 1815, when a Priangan-based plantation owner (known then as Preanger Planter) and surgeon, Andries de Wilde visited Tjikole in 1814.
 From his consultations with local people, De Wilde wrote a letter to Nicolaus Engelhard, a friend and plantation investor, where de Wilde asked Engelhard to propose a name change of the viceregency from Tjikole to Soekaboemi, to which Raffles agreed.

 In Dutch colonial times, Soekaboemi was the site of the Politieschool, the colonial police academy.
 On 8 December 1941, the Empire of Japan invaded the Dutch East Indies as part of World War II and on 6 March 1942, the city came under aerial bombardment by Japanese aircraft.
 During this attack, both civilian targets (including houses and two schools) and strategic targets (the police academy, the railway line, and the radio station) were hit, resulting in many casualties.
 During the Japanese occupation, Soekaboemi became the meeting place of Mohammad Hatta and Sutan Sjahrir with representatives of the Japanese Empire to discuss the future of the Dutch East Indies, but both were given 'city prisoner' status.
 Soekaboemi also became one of the detention sites of American and Australian prisoners of war.

 Also during the occupation, the Japanese created a strategic garrison in Ujung Genteng, part of the South Sukabumi Regency.
-Remains of the harbor and lookout towers at the end of this peninsula are still in place, along with the caves that the Japanese lived and died in towards the end of the war.
-Ujung Genteng is directly North of Christmas Island and Australia and would have made an excellent point of defense or attack, without official records to substantiate this, it is presumed that they had their sights on Christmas Island and a close link to Australia.
+Remains of the harbor and lookout towers at the end of this peninsula are still in place, along with the caves where the Japanese lived and died towards the end of the war.
+Ujung Genteng is directly North of Christmas Island and Australia and would have made an excellent point of defense or attack.
+Without official records to substantiate this, it is presumed that they had their sights on Christmas Island and a close link to Australia.